alexheil/alexport/README.md

-Only read this if you beleive your IQ is very tiny.
+Only read this if you believe your IQ is very tiny.

 Because this all means nothing.